 At Hawkeye Falconry Ireland, you will get to experience this Ancient Sport of Kings first hand.
 This, the noblest of all field sports, gives you the unique opportunity to personally fly, handle, feed and interact with some of their trained Hawks and Owls.
 They are completely commited to the art of falconry and all of the skill that is required to handle such majestic birds of prey.

-I decided to go for a private falconry experience.
+We decided to go for a private falconry experience.
 The experience begins with a Harris Hawk and a brief history of the 5000 year old practice of falconry from John.
 We then proceeded to the flying area with the hawk following our every move.
 Harris Hawks hunt in a pack and once you begin hunting with them you become part of their pack.
-John taught me how to recall the hawk from the treetops to my gloved hand and then send him back to the trees again.
+John taught us how to recall the hawk from the treetops to our gloved hands and then send him back to the trees again.

-Next I was introduced to one of the school’s falcons, one of the fastest moving animals on the planet.
-John demonstrated the aerial acrobatics of the falcon as he chases a lure with food attached.
+Next we were introduced to one of the school’s falcons, one of the fastest moving animals on the planet.
+John demonstrated the aerial acrobatics of the falcon as he chased a lure with food attached.
 The falcon stoops from impressive heights and twists and turns as he tries to outwit the falconer to catch the lure.
 The speed at which he moves, sometimes in excess of 100 mph, is so magnificent and is amazing to watch.

 7pm – Dinner at Lyrath Estate